 - Backup all of your personal files and documents.
 If somehow your computer is infected with ransomware, you can reinstall your system and restore your files.

-- Make sure you run a strong anti-malware software with real-time protection and surf protection such as Emsisoft Anti-Malware.
+- Make sure you run a strong anti-malware software with real-time protection and web protection such as Emsisoft Anti-Malware.

 - Run an occasional scan with a second opinion scanner, such as Emsisoft Emergency Kit, Malwarebytes Anti-Malware or Hitman Pro to check whether your PC is ransomware-free.